 WDFW has also used revenues from stamps and artwork to fund cooperative habitat projects with Ducks Unlimited, Washington Waterfowl Association, Inc., Audubon Society, and many local sports groups.
-Funding is available for projects to benefit waterfowl production (contact (360-902-2522).
+Funding is available for projects to benefit waterfowl production (contact 360-902-2522).
 Development of projects to benefit other migratory birds is underway (e.g. dove projects).

 Stamps are a double investment - investing in waterfowl habitat and also in collectible stamps which appreciate significantly in value over the years.
 Past duck stamps have appreciated from 65 to 175 percent.
-Even if you purchase a stamp for hunting or your limited-edition print, buying additional stamps is a good investment-both for you and for Washington waterfowl and wetlands.
+Even if you purchase a stamp for collecting or your limited-edition print, buying additional stamps is a good investment-both for you and for Washington waterfowl and wetlands.
 Stamps are available in 30-stamp plate blocks, "mini-sheets", or in a variety of block configurations.
-You can buy currentyear stamps through license dealers or order directly from WDFW at (360) 902-2464.
+See wdfw.wa.gov/hunting/ waterfowl/stamp for information on ordering stamps.
 Prints can be ordered through Steiner Prints at (800) 225-3971.